coastal-science/call-catalog-viewer/documentation/README_remote_catalogs.md

 # Common Questions

 ## What is a viewer?
-A viewer (this repository) contains all of the files that are used in running the website, as well as manage which catalogs are displyaed in it.
-Keeping the viewer seperate from the catalogs allows for easier control in adding and removing catalogs to be shown on the website.
+A viewer (this repository) contains all of the files that are used in running the website, as well as manage which catalogs are displayed in it.
+Keeping the viewer separate from the catalogs allows for easier control in adding and removing catalogs to be shown on the website.

 ## What is a catalog and a remote catalog?
-A catalog is a collection of files containing infromation about a group of calls.
+A catalog is a collection of files containing information about a group of calls.
 It contains information such as a sound file, an image file, and information about the pod or call-type.
 A remote catalog is just a catalog that has been added to a remote git repository for easier collaboration and sharing.

 ## What is a root catalog?
 A root catalog is one of the added remote catalogs that is designated to store the library.yaml file.
 A symbolic link is created from the root catalog library.yaml to the catalogs directory root.
 Doing it this way allows for the viewer and catalog to remain totally independent.